 Historical Context of Volume Measurement

 Historically, units of volume were often based on everyday objects or natural measures.
-For instance, the ounce was derived from the Roman uncia, which was 1/12 of a Roman pes (foot).
+Worth adding: for instance, the ounce was derived from the Roman uncia, which was 1/12 of a Roman pes (foot).
 The liter, as part of the metric system, was established in France in the late 18th century during the French Revolution, aiming for a standardized and rational system of measurement.
 The adoption of the metric system has greatly facilitated international trade and scientific collaboration by providing a common language of measurement.

 Practical Applications of Volume Conversion